 Many security professionals are focused on securing the networks or systems they are employed to protect.
 However, when justifying the investment required for a Threat Intelligence program, they should consider the broader impact that TI has across the entire business.

 Threat Intelligence should allow you to protect your business interests across a wide variety of areas, including:

-- Data: Allows you to protect intellectual property against unauthorized disclosure as well as worms, viruses, malware, etc.
+- Data: Allows you to protect intellectual property against unauthorized disclosure as well as worms, viruses, Malware: Software that is intended to damage or disable computers and computer systems., etc.

 - People: Allows you to understand social engineering, executive threats, and human resource threats.